thatericchen/menu-generator/README.md

 ![ezgif-1-2002d20f82](https://github.com/jamesli12/menu-generator/assets/112535058/8a62bb4a-5383-4296-be3b-8c62146588e8)

 ## Troubleshooting <a name="troubleshooting"></a>
-If you encounter issues while running the app, refer to the following common problems and their solutions:
+If you encounter issues while running the app, refer to the following common problems and their solutions.

 ### MongoDB Configuration
 - **Issue:** The app is not connecting to the MongoDB instance when running locally.